 Airfreight is the fastest way of shipping goods, especially over long distances.
 Short transit is important, for example, for companies shipping pharmaceutical products or seasonal goods.
 It is a good choice of transportation for all kinds of small, light products.
 Cargo airports around the world make efforts to ensure that goods reach consumers in both the fastest and safest way.
 In the article below, we will introduce the largest cargo airports in North America.

 According to the Airports Council International – ACI, the international airport in Memphis maintains its position as the busiest cargo airport in North America and the second-largest of its kind worldwide.
-The only one ahead of it is the airport in Hongkong.
+The only one ahead of it is the airport in Hong Kong.

+Anchorage airport played a crucial role as a station to the west and east.
+Due to its strategic location, it is considered the main air transport hub between many points in North America and Asia.
 The main operators in Anchorage are FedEx and UPS.
 The airport is also a stopover for airplanes from low-cost airlines, in order to fill their fuel shortage.

-Louisville Muhammad Ali
+3. Louisville Muhammad Ali International Airport

 Louisville Muhammad Ali International Airport was named in honor of the world-famous boxer from Louisville.
 The facility takes third place among cargo airports in North America.
-In the global ranking, counting the whole number of handled loads, it ranks seventh.
+In the global ranking, counting the whole number of handled loads, it ranks sixth.

 Miami International Airport (MIA) plays a crucial role in the commercial status of Miami-Dade County.
 The International Air Transport Association (IATA) designated Miami Airport as the pharmaceutical cargo hub and trusted industry leader in pharmaceutical transportation, making it the first in the western hemisphere and the second in the world to receive such a designation.

-It should be noted that over 100 airlines at MIA participate in year-round, two-way cargo traffic, thus connecting North and South America with the rapidly developing markets of Asia, Europe, the Middle East, and the rest of the world.
+Over 100 airlines at MIA participate in year-round, two-way cargo traffic, thus connecting North and South America with the rapidly developing markets of Asia, Europe, the Middle East, and the rest of the world.
 The most often handled operations include the shipment of pharmaceutical, electronic, agricultural, and other perishable products, fish, livestock, and other animals, as well as fashionable clothing and electronic equipment.